stackpath/serverless-scripting-examples/third-party-logging/README.md

 * [Serverless scripting sandbox](https://sandbox.edgeengine.io/) scripts do NOT persist between requests.
 This means when you attempt to test batched logging in our sandbox, you will not get expected results.
+* The code examples provide sample authorization headers when sending logs to a 3rd party logging service.
+You will want to review the logging service's API documentation to see what headers are available and how you may need to authenticate.